-First, we used Search Analytics to quickly look up question words using a simple RegEx pattern specific to the post in our test.
+First, we used Search Analytics in the seoClarity platform to quickly look up question words using a simple RegEx pattern specific to the post in our test.
 Question words like how, why, and what as well as words with informational intent like see and find were included in this pattern.

 This helped us see what was receiving impressions and what users were searching for in finding this blog post.
 The phrases and terms with the highest impressions year-to-date (January 1 to present) were included in our FAQ schema test.

 From there, we also included any questions that appeared in the People Also Ask feature within Content Fusion, our AI SEO content writing tool.

 The phrases here matched the high impression phrases from Search Analytics and we noticed a few other questions that we did not discover in our initial research.

-We narrowed our questions for the FAQ schema down to the following:
+We narrowed our frequently asked questions for test down to the following:

 - What are SEO platforms?
 [IN TEXT as “What is an SEO platform?”]